THE HISTORY OF WESTFIELD

 It would be hard to follow a car like that but Westfield went on to become one of the first car manufacturers to harness bike power.
 The small, but very powerful, high revving machines enabled incredible feats of speed, agility and offered fantastic performance at a low price.

 2004 sees the re introduction of the Westfield XI.
-Due to popular demand the kit was re introduced and is still manufactured today!
+Due to popular demand the kit was re introduced and is still manufactured today in small batches!

 In December 2006 ownership of Westfield Sportscars transferred to Potenza Sports Cars, a family company with a strong vision: To be the first choice sportscar provider and one of the world’s most admired niche vehicle manufacturers.